Kerala nun rape case: Franco Mulakkal summoned by court on Nov 11

-Thiruvananthapuram (Kerala) [India], Oct 23 (ANI): Former Jalandhar Bishop Franco Mulakkal, who has been accused of raping a nun, has been summoned by a Kerala court on November 11.
+Thiruvananthapuram (Kerala) [India], Oct 23 (ANI): Former Jalandhar Bishop Franco Mulakkal, accused of raping a nun, has been summoned by a court in Kerala's Kottayam on November 11.

-Meanwhile, another nun has lodged a complaint with the Kerala Women's Commission alleging mental harassment in the rape case.
+Meanwhile, the victim has lodged a complaint with the Kerala Women's Commission alleging mental harassment by Mulakkal and his supporters.

-The complainant has alleged that Mulakkal is using social media platforms to defame her.
+The complainant has alleged that Mulakkal and his supporters are using social media platforms to defame her.

-She stated that the videos put up on social media platforms show some photographs of the rape victim.

 "The videos are intended to disrespect, abuse, intimidate and influence the witness, victim and the investigation team," the complainant said.

-The nun stated that such actions are a violation of the bail conditions laid down by the Kerala High Court and sought intervention from the state women's commission in the matter.
+The nun alleged that such actions are a violation of the bail conditions laid down by the Kerala High Court and sought intervention from the state women's commission in the matter.
 (ANI)

 Kerala nun rape case: Franco Mulakkal summoned by court on Nov 11

-Thiruvananthapuram (Kerala) [India], Oct 23 (ANI): Former Jalandhar Bishop Franco Mulakkal, who has been accused of raping a nun, has been summoned by a Kerala court on November 11.
+Thiruvananthapuram (Kerala) [India], Oct 23 (ANI): Former Jalandhar Bishop Franco Mulakkal, accused of raping a nun, has been summoned by a court in Kerala's Kottayam on November 11.